dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 The effects that spells have scale with spell power, a hidden stat determined by wisdom and item bonuses.

+**Befuddle**: 4 turns.
+A moderate aoe around a space in medium range.
+Enemies within this range gain the "befuddled" debuff for a short time.
+Beffudled enemies function as if the player were invisible (they can still hear the player).

 **Brilliance**: 4 turns.
 Targeted space becomes the center of a very powerful light source.
 A moderate area of effect around the origin of this light source (such that it covers the same tiles as the ones "brightly lit" by the light source) grants a moderate accuracy malus to anything inside of it, except the caster.

 **Call Lightning**: 5 turns.
 Deals a large amount of lightning damage in a small aoe radius, centered on a targeted point that can be placed through obstructions, but must be in an area without a ceiling, and must be within line of sight.

 **Call Fog**: 4 turns.
 Creates a large hidden area of effect centered on a targeted space (place anywhere, line of sight unnecessary).
 Spaces in this area of effect will randomly emit “Fog” gas for a long duration.
 The result is fog appearing in that area over a number of turns, potentially spilling into areas outside the radius if possible.
 3 consecutive tiles of fog block line of sight for everything but the player, and any creature standing a fog space receives a significant hide bonus and a small sneak bonus.
 Unlike other effects that alter terrain, this makes no noise.

 **Chilling Coalescence**: 5 turns.
-All enemies in a small aoe suffer the "coalescence" debuff for a short time, taking light cold damage and suffering slow movement for the duration.
+Target a point in medium range.
+All enemies in a small aoe around that point suffer the "coalescence" debuff for a short time, taking light cold damage and suffering slow movement for the duration.
 Empty tiles within the aoe have a 20% chance of becoming ice block walls for the duration of the spell.

 **Conjure Explosive**: 6 turns.
 Target an empty space in sight.
 A "magic bomb" is spawned there.
 On its turn, the bomb has a 10% chance to explode if the player is still in its blast radius.
 If the player is not, it has a 50% chance to explode.
 When it does explode, it deals large physical and fire damage in a big AOE around it.
 The bomb has moderate hide and sneak (not modified by spell power) and a small pool of HP.
 If they spot it, Relentless and Ranged enemies will attack it, and all other enemies will flee it.
 If destroyed, the bomb immediately detonates, but with half its spell power effect.

+**Deadly Flood**: 4 turns.
+A large aoe around a point in medium range.
+Does not go through walls.
+Has a minimum number of spaces it will affect equal to its unobstructed aoe: if it is blocked by walls it will fill adjacent empty spaces until this condition is met.
+All affected spaces become "Spell Acid" terrain.
+This works just like an acid pool, except damage scales with spellpower, and the caster takes only (50-Spellpower)% damage.
+This effect lasts for a moderate amount of time.

 **Earthwall**: 4 turns.
 The player is prompted to select a number of continuous spaces.
 "Stone Pillars" immediately spawn in these spaces, functioning as walls.
 Enemies standing in one of these spaces take light physical damage and are moved to one of the nearest empty spaces.
 The stone pillars remain for a moderate duration.
 This spell comes with a special spell, "Dispel Pillar", that takes 1 turn to cast and removes a target pillar.